maydayv7/dotfiles/README.md

 sudo chown $USER /etc/nixos
 sudo chmod ugo+rw /etc/nixos
 git clone https://gitlab.com/maydayv7/dotfiles /etc/nixos
-cd /etc/nixos
-rm .git-crypt
-rm secrets/unencrypted/gpg/{pubring.kbx,private-keys-v1.d}
-git remote rm origin
+cd /etc/nixos && git remote rm origin rm -r .git-crypt secrets/unencrypted/gpg/{pubring.kbx,private-keys-v1.d}
 </code></pre>

 2. Install `gnupg` and generate a GPG Key for yourself (if you don't already have one), and include it in the [`.sops.yaml`](../secrets/.sops.yaml) file (using `gpg --list-keys`).
 You can use the following commands to generate the GPG key (Ultimate trust and w/o passphrase is preferred):